Pablo2022i/Professional_Website/README.md

 <img width="1440" alt="Screenshot 2023-10-23 at 3 45 35 PM" src="https://github.com/Pablo2022i/Professional_Website/assets/122491636/7843786e-6d45-43db-9815-1ce7a2ff19e5">

+8. Create a Trello account and join our product backlog for the professional website.
+We will be informing our tasks through this website: https://trello.com/invite/b/mvCB2jqr/ATTI1faedf846b1d56985c6f2ab8709db534C3B5214D/kolobeat-website.

-8. Have fun!
+9. Have fun!
 Please make a pull request after every change to your branch.
 For more info, check below!

 ### Creating A Pull Request